MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/multi-region-sql-server.md

 Use a single [Azure Resource Manager template][arm-template] for provisioning the Azure resources and its dependencies.
 Use the same template to deploy the resources to both primary and secondary regions.
 Include all the resources in the same virtual network so they are isolated in the same basic workload, that makes it easier to associate the workload's specific resources to a team, so that the team can independently manage all aspects of those resources.
 This isolation enables DevOps to perform continuous integration and continuous delivery (CI/CD).

 With the use of [Azure Resource Manager templates][arm-template] you can use [Azure DevOps Services][az-devops] to provision different environments in minutes, for example to replicate production scenarios.
-This allows you save cost and provision load testing environment only when needed.
+This allows you save cost and provision load testing environments only when needed.

 Consider using the [Azure Monitor][azure-monitor] to Analyze and optimize the performance of your infrastructure, Monitor and diagnose networking issues without logging into your virtual machines.
 Application Insights is actually one of the components of Azure Monitor, which gives you rich metrics and logs to verify the state of your complete Azure landscape.
 Azure Monitor will help you to follow the state of your infrastructure.